 Around 1640, the first U.S. high-quality tobacco for cigars was grown in Windsor, Connecticut.
 But America had to wait another 122 years for the finest tobacco seeds to arrive from Cuba.
 Finally, thanks to the never-ending conflicts between Spain and England, an English officer found himself in Havana during a siege.

 When the siege ended, the first Cuban cigar smuggler brought home roughly 30,000 cigars.
 That was enough seed to start growing in a new climate.
 Tobacco’s popularity soared throughout Europe and the colonies.
 They all demanded one thing: Havanas.

 In 1804, Cuba imported over a million pounds of American leaf for use as a wrapper, much of it from Connecticut.
 Next, the United States began importing Cuban tobacco.
 Then, production ramped up as iconic brands like Montecristo, Hoyo de Monterrey, and Partagas came into existence.
 Finally, as Spanish conflicts continued to rage across Cuba, cigar operations started to shift.

 In 1868 during the Ten Year’s War, operations moved from Havana to Key West.
 And in 1885, operations moved again, this time to the Tampa area.
 As others followed the migration, Tampa gained the name “Cigar City.”
 By 1890, there were an estimated 3,500 cigar factories in the U.S. In 1920, an estimated eight billion cigars were packed, rolled, and enjoyed.

 Castro and the Embargo

 Today, standards have never been higher, and the quality of cigars is more robust than ever.
 It’s wistful to imagine smoking the first cigar on the bow of a great ship.
-But, the reality is there has never been a better time than the present to fire up the latest creation in the history of cigars.
+But there has never been a better time than the present to fire up the latest creation in the history of cigars.